undecaf/vue-material-vuelidate/README.md

 1. As `<md-vuelidated-msg>` tags, either inside `<md-vuelidated>` or somewhere else.
     The Vuelidate constraint must be bound to property `constraint`, see the examples below.

-    If placed inside `<md-vuelidated>` then these messages appear below the corresponding input field.
+    Messages placed inside `<md-vuelidated>` appear below the corresponding input field.
-    If placed outside `<md-vuelidated>` then they appear only if their container has the CSS-class `md-invalid`.
+    Messages outside `<md-vuelidated>` are visible only if their container has CSS-class `md-invalid`.

 #### Examples